Avoid These Common Mistakes When Searching for Builders and Contractors

 • Are the finishes described in plain words?

 A remodeling contractor who hides these details may push change orders later.
-You don’t need a thick binder.
-You do need a clean list that shows what’s in and what’s out.
+You do not need a thick binder.
+You do need a clean list that shows what is in and what is out.
 If two quotes feel far apart, ask each pro to explain their plan step by step.

 4) Skipping a real site walk and a real conversation